 Consider the following (stylised) scenario with Verve and 2 IPP facilities.
-For now it is assumed that Verve submits a Portfolio Supply Curve for its entire portfolio (i.e. Verve does not present any Stand Alone Facility based submissions).
-It is also assumed that there is no unscheduled/intermittent generation.
+For now it is assumed that Verve submits a Portfolio Supply Curve for its entire portfolio (i.e. Verve does not present any standalone Facility based submissions).
+It is also assumed that there is no curtailable load or unscheduled/intermittent generation.